retrodaredevil/retrodaredevil/docs/source/blog/tech/2023-08-opnsense-in-proxmox.rst

 The `Port forwarding docs <https://docs.opnsense.org/manual/nat.html#port-forwarding>`_ don't seem to show how to do this from the command line, so I guess I'll go connect my computer to spiderverse via Ethernet to make this change.

-August 15 - Port Forwarding the GUI
+Port Forwarding the GUI
 -----------------------------------

+August 15

 Did some playing around.
 When I do ``2) Set interface IP address``, I needed to configure the LAN to not get its address from DHCP.
 Instead, give it an IP address of 192.168.1.1 and a subnet count of 24, then I enable DHCP on the LAN.